sablier-labs/docs/docs/concepts/02-sablier-protocol.md

 title: "The Sablier Protocol"
 ---

-Sablier is a token streaming protocol developed with [Ethereum](https://ethereum.org/) smart contracts, designed to facilitate by-the-second payments for cryptocurrencies, specifically [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) assets.
+Sablier is a token distribution protocol developed with [Ethereum](https://ethereum.org/) smart contracts, designed to facilitate by-the-second payments for cryptocurrencies, specifically [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) assets.
 The protocol employs a set of persistent and non-upgradable smart contracts that prioritize security, censorship resistance, self-custody, and